Nader Talebzadeh: Early life

 Talebzadeh was born in 1953 or 1954 in Tehran.
-His father Mansour Talebzadeh Ordoubadi, was a general officer serving in the Imperial Iranian Army.
-Several sources claimed that his father was instrumental in 1953 Iranian coup d'état, overthrowing Mohammad Mosaddegh, a claim which Talebzadeh always denied during his lifetime.
-Talebzadeh himself told Iranian news sources that his mother was Seyyedeh Vahideh Amir Molouk Sharafi a descendant of Ayatollah Sharafolaali Isfahani.
-Nasser Talebzadeh (Noah Mckay)'s funeral lists his mother as Marie Ordoubadi.
-Catherine Shakdam, a french journalist who spend time in Iran in close connection with Talebzadeh wrote in her opinion blog in Times of Israel that she heard rumors that Talebzadeh's mother was from a crypto-Jewish background.
+His father, Mansour Talebzadeh Ordoubadi, was a general officer serving in the Imperial Iranian Army.
+Several sources claimed that his father was instrumental in the 1953 Iranian coup d'état, overthrowing Mohammad Mosaddegh, a claim which Talebzadeh always denied during his lifetime.
+Talebzadeh himself told Iranian news sources that his mother was Seyyedeh Vahideh Amir Molouk Sharafi, a descendant of Ayatollah Sharafolaali Isfahani.
+At the funeral for Nasser Talebzadeh (also known as Noah McKay), Nader Talebzadeh's mother was listed as Marie Ordoubadi.
 The couple had two other children.
-Talebzadeh's brother, Nasser Ordoubadi also known as Noah A. McKay, was a medical doctor.
-His sister, Nini Ordoubadi lives in a barn located in East Meredith, New York with her husband Anthony Chase, and owns a tea shop named Tay Tea.
+Talebzadeh's brother, Nasser Ordoubadi a.k.a.
+Noah A. McKay, was a medical doctor.
+His sister, Nini Ordoubadi lives in East Meredith, New York with her husband Anthony Chase, and owns a tea shop named Tay Tea.

 Talebzadeh immigrated to the United States in 1970 and lived in the state of Virginia.
 Talebzadeh told the Los Angeles Times in 2008 that he studied at the American University.
 Afterwards, he studied cinema at Now York City's Columbia University.

 Career

-Talebzadeh returned to Iran after in 1979 to film the Iranian Revolution.
-He became a fixer for American media in Tehran due to his command in English language and his earlier experiences, working closely with the crew of CBS News, which at the time had about thirty to forty personnel stationed in Iran.
+Talebzadeh returned to Iran in 1979 to film the Iranian Revolution.
+He became a fixer for American media in Tehran due to his command of the English language and his earlier experiences, working closely with the crew of CBS News, which at the time had about thirty to forty personnel stationed in Iran.
 He also established contacts in the National Radio and Television, as well as the Ministry of National Guidance.
 According to Hamid Naficy, Talebzadeh left CBS after he became disillusioned with media portrayal of the revolution by Western outlets.

 Using his connections, he then made a 35-minute documentary named Vaqeiyat (lit.
-'Reality') about Western bias on covering the hostage crisis, which included using juxtaposition technique to mix interviews he had made with foreign correspondents covering Iran and reports aired by their media.
+'Reality') about Western bias in reporting about the hostage crisis, which included using juxtaposition techniques to mix interviews he had done with foreign correspondents covering Iran and reports aired by their media.

-During the 1990s he irregularly contributed to Sobh, an anti-intellectual publiction edited by Mohammad Nassiri.
+During the 1990s, he irregularly contributed to Sobh, an anti-intellectual publication edited by Mohammad Nassiri.